Art · Finished Art · Updates

 A look at our past and future selves through Mage Punk

-Jake has a very special relationship with time and with himself throughout time.
+Jake Fox has a very special relationship with time and with himself throughout time.
 He’s a natural born musician with perfect pitch.
 As a child, he befriends a Time Mage and helps her thwart a potential time catastrophe.
 He meets the Time Keeper and casually calls them “gramps”.
 His past and future selves “accidentally” meet face-to-face.
 Several times.
-His friends don’t understand how Jake isn’t time mage himself.
+Jake’s friends don’t understand how he isn’t time mage himself.
 They say things might be different, had the stars aligned ever so slightly different on the day he was born.
 Jake says there’s no use dwelling on things that aren’t.
 Life is all about being present, just like a Flame.

 Jake’s simple nature might be one of his greatest strengths.
 If he’s just in a standing position, I always give him a basic “pawn” shape in the beginning.
 Here, I tried to keep close to that pawn-like shape.
 Aside from using a simpler medium, my focus was on highlighting the subtler difference between Jake’s past and future selves.
 Looking over from past to future Jake, you see the changes in his appearance over time.
 His hair falls differently.
 His face is less round.
 He gets bulkier.
 His head is the same size but he got a little taller, at least.
 Both of these characters may be Jake in essence, but they are not both the same person.